Self-transcendence: Is External Feature Guidance Indispensable for Accelerating Diffusion Transformer Training?: Method

-Standard diffusion models are trained with a single denoising loss applied at the output, which often leads to slow learning in shallow layers.
-To improve this, we introduce an auxiliary VAE-based alignment loss at intermediate layers, as shown in Fig. \ref{framework}(a).
-Specifically, at the $n$-th layer, we extract the intermediate feature $\mathbf{f}_n$, pass it through a lightweight multilayer perceptron (MLP), and align it with the ground-truth VAE latent $\mathbf{z}$ using an $L_2$ loss, as shown in Eq. (\ref{vae}).
-The latent representation from the VAE provides a clean structural prior that helps the shallow layers distinguish meaningful signals from noisy inputs.
+Standard diffusion models are trained with a single denoising loss imposed on the output, which often leads to slow learning in shallow layers.
+To improve this, we introduce an auxiliary VAE structure guidance loss to intermediate layers, as shown in Fig. \ref{framework}(a).
+Specifically, at the $n$-th layer, we extract the intermediate feature $\mathbf{f}_n$, pass it through a lightweight multilayer perceptron (MLP), and align it with the ground-truth VAE latent $\mathbf{z}$ using an $L_2$ loss, as shown below:

+The latent representation of the VAE provides a clean structural prior that helps the shallow layers distinguish meaningful signals from noisy inputs.

-This alignment can be regarded as an additional diffusion loss constrained only in shallow layers, facilitating them to better perceive structural information and speed up model convergence.
-As shown in Fig. \ref{fid10k_plot}, this simple alignment alone can already accelerate the learning of DiT, even obtaining better performance than the existing self-contained methods (please refer to Table \ref{tab:400k}).
-However, VAE features are generally less discriminative than semantic features extracted from external models like DINO.
-Therefore, while VAE-based alignment improves structural learning, it is not sufficient for semantic alignment.
-To address this, we propose a self-guided representation next.
+This alignment can be regarded as an additional diffusion loss constrained only in shallow layers, without adding extra computational resources.
+Therefore, the shallow blocks are facilitated to perceive structural information and speed up model convergence.
+As shown in Fig. \ref{framework}(c), this simple alignment alone can already accelerate the learning of DiT, even obtaining better performance than the existing self-contained methods (please refer to Table \ref{tab:400k}).
+However, while VAE structure guidance improves structural learning, it is not as effective as external features (\eg, DINO) for semantic alignment.
+To address this, we propose a self-guided representation in the following section.